 Although we had no OTTI year to date in 2019, credit deterioration may negatively impact our remaining private label MBS portfolio.
 We cannot predict if or when impairments will occur, or the impact these impairments may have on our retained earnings and capital position.
-See the Risk Factors section on page 17 of our 2018 Form 10-K.

 We may not pay dividends if we fail to satisfy our minimum capital and liquidity requirements under the FHLB Act and FHFA regulations.
-On April 23, 2019, our Board of Directors declared a 5.00% dividend (annualized) for Class B1 activity stock and a 2.25% dividend (annualized) for Class B2 membership stock based on our preliminary financial results for the first quarter of 2019.
-This dividend, including dividends on mandatorily redeemable capital stock, totaled \$24 million and is scheduled for payment on May 15, 2019.
+On July 25, 2019, our Board of Directors declared a 5.00% dividend (annualized) for Class B1 activity stock and a 2.25% dividend (annualized) for Class B2 membership stock based on our preliminary financial results for the second quarter of 2019.
+This dividend, including dividends on mandatorily redeemable capital stock, totaled \$25 million and is scheduled for payment on August 15, 2019.